-Easy, flavorful and perfect for the spring and summer this Raspberry Icebox Cake is layered with graham crackers, raspberries and whipped topping this will become your new favorite dessert.
+Easy, flavorful and perfect for the spring and summer, this Raspberry Icebox Cake is layered with graham crackers, raspberries and whipped topping.
+This will quickly become your new favorite dessert.

 Have you ever made an Icebox Cake before?
 If not, you are absolutely missing out.
-They are so full 0f flavor and are say to put together that you will want to make one over and over again.
+They are so full 0f flavor and are so easy to put together that you will want to make one over and over again.

 I love the layering of this cake, the whipped topping softens the cookies so they are just moist enough to run your fork through without any effort.